-When the formal application is complete, your Recruitment Coordinator will hand you off to the Selection Department and you can anticipate quick contact from a Selection Coordinator, who will walk the next leg of the journey with you.
-From this point onward you’ll be able to track your progress using the same login and password you set for your online application.
+When the formal application is complete, your Recruitment Coordinator will connect you with an Applicant Coordinator, who will walk the next leg of the journey with you.
+From this point on, you’ll be able to track your progress online through our Application Dashboard.

 We are unable to approve an application until we have received some key pieces of information, namely, until all your references complete the short questionnaire we send them, and until we receive your completed medical history form.
-By the way, all the information gathered is handled confidentially and in compliance with the Authorization for Release of Information, which your Selection Coordinator will send when he or she connects with you.
+The information we gather is handled confidentially and in compliance with the Authorization for Release of Information, which your Applicant Coordinator will send when he or she connects with you.